jlacar/jlacar.github.io/kotlin/0to1in5.md

 part1(input).also(::println).also { check(it == 421) } // verified solution
 ```

 That's it.
-It took way longer for me to write about it that to actually do it.
-Done in real time, the whole process took
+It took longer for me to write about it than to actually do it.
+In real time, the whole process took about 5
-about 5 minutes (maybe less).
+minutes (maybe less).
+You might call that process a quick-and-dirty TDD with the `check()` being my test that was
+driving the whole process.

 ### [<< Previous article](kotlin-oneliners.md)